LostInBrittany/web-components-battle/README.md

-# web-components-battle
+# web-components-in-frameworks

-Here we will put the code for our talk at DevFest Nantes
+Here is the code for our talk *Mixing Web Components in JS Frameworks*